frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/non_profit/membership.md

 Checking _Enable Invoicing_ will allow you to configure the Company and Debit Account for your invoices.
 Checking **Make Payment Entry** will allow you to configure the Payment Account.

-- **Send Membership Acknowledgement**: If this is enabled, you will get an option to send an acknowledgment about the Membership to the member once invoice has been generated.
+- **Send Membership Acknowledgement**: If this is enabled, you will get an option to send an acknowledgment about the Membership to the member once the invoice has been generated.
 - **Email Template**: You can configure the email template for the acknowledgment and set it here.

 If _Send Membership Acknowledgement_ is enabled, you can enable _Send Invoice with Email_ to send the Invoice along with the Membership.
 You can also configure print formats for Membership and Invoice individually here.